 Here are a few things not directly related to my work that I am keen to learn:

 Case studies on Tellme were written by both Harvard Business School and the Haas School of Business at Berkeley.
 I am a guest lecturer each year at Haas and Brown.
 I also speak at MBA and entrepreneurship classes at MIT Sloan, Stanford Business School, Harvard Business School and Brown University.
 I always enjoy meeting bright minds, hearing challenging questions and sharing lessons learned in these forums.

 Consider doing business in Rhode Island.
 The state boasts a great quality of life, four beautiful seasons (3 of which are fantastic), affordable homes, affordable office space ($12 psf for cool loft space), easy commute to Boston (45 mins) or NYC (3 hrs by train or car).
-Our intellectual hubs at Brown and RISD provide a wealth of technology and design horsepower.
+Our intellectual hubs at Brown, RISD, and other colleges provide a wealth of technology and design horsepower.
 We have a great arts and theater scene.
 Contact me if you're considering RI and I will give you a personal tour!

 I pour passion, experience and capital into starting high growth companies that improve everyday lives.
 These technology companies share several common traits: world class team, large market opportunity and ability to execute.